adamdbradley/foresight.js/README.md

 The latest version of foresight.js is combining its original idea from the first version, which is the use of URI templates and URI find/replace, and applying them to the _image-set()_ concept.
 This way you can use just one, or any number of CSS rules to control images throughout your site instead of creating a CSS rule for every image. _Check out the URI Template and URI Find/Replace sections for more info._

-The basic format is that the image-set() function can contain one, or many, image-set items, each separated by a comma. __Each image-set item can have up to three arguments__:
+The basic format is that the image-set() function can contain one, or many, image-set variants, each separated by a comma. __Each image-set variant can have up to three arguments__:

 1. __url(*)__: Similar to the background-image url() function, the image-set url() function contains a URI to the image to download.
 What's different, however, is that the image-set url() can contain an actual URI, a URI templates, or a URI Find/Replace.
 Check out the URI Template and URI Find/Replace sections and examples for more info.
 2. __Scale Factor__: The scale factor argument is used as a multiplier for the image's dimensions.
 If an image has a browser width/height off 100x100 pixels, and the applied scale factor is 2x, then the requested image size would be 200x200 pixels.
-If a device has a pixel ratio of 1.5, and there is no image-set item with a 1.5 scale factor, then it will round up and use and image-set item with scale factor of 2.
+If a device has a pixel ratio of 1.5, and there is no image-set variant with a 1.5 scale factor, then it will round up and use and image-set variant with scale factor of 2.
 3. __Bandwidth__: The bandwidth argument can either be 'low-bandwidth' or 'high-bandwidth'.

-A common format is to set the first image-set item as the default, and the second image-set item as the one which gets applied to a device with a pixel ratio of 1.5 and a high-bandwidth.
-The example below is basically saying, if this device has a pixel ratio of 2 (which includes pixel ratios of 1.5), _AND_ this device has a high-bandwidth, then apply the second image-set item to this image.
-However, if this device does not have a high-resolution display, _OR_ it does not have a high-bandwidth, then go with the default image-set item, which happens to be the first one in the list.
+A common format is to set the first image-set variant as the default, and the second image-set variant as the one which gets applied to a device with a pixel ratio of 1.5 and a high-bandwidth.
+The example below is basically saying, if this device has a pixel ratio of 2 (which includes pixel ratios of 1.5), _AND_ this device has a high-bandwidth, then apply the second image-set variant to this image.
+However, if this device does not have a high-resolution display, _OR_ it does not have a high-bandwidth, then go with the default image-set variant, which happens to be the first one in the list.

     image-set( url(foo.png), url(foo_2x.png) 2x high-bandwidth )